m3-center/molfuse/LAB_BOOK.md

 ---

+### October 26, 2025: Phase 1 cutoff empty-set policy (fail-fast)
+- Changes Made (Behavior)
+  - When the affinity cutoff filters the MF set to zero compounds, Phase 1 now fails fast with a clear error and logs (`phase1_error.json`).
+  - Config override: `on_empty_cutoff` can be set to `"fallback"` to use the full MF for scoring (legacy behavior) if desired.

+- Rationale
+  - Silent fallback can mask misconfigured cutoffs or unit/column issues; explicit failure improves experimental rigor and reproducibility.

+- Implications
+  - Runs with overly strict cutoffs or missing/NaN affinity values will terminate with actionable diagnostics instead of silently changing the scoring population.
+  - Default invariant behavior remains unchanged for successful filters; scaler is still fit on MF+ZINC only; actives are never filtered.

+---

 ### October 26, 2025: Benchmarking cdist vs Exact KDTree/BallTree for Scoring
 - Changes Made (Code or configuration)
   - Added `analysis_scripts/benchmark_cdist_vs_kdtree.py` to compare the current scoring method (batched `scipy.spatial.distance.cdist`) against an exact 1-NN index using scikit-learn's `NearestNeighbors` (KDTree/BallTree) on real simspace data.